bakNa2t/bakna2t/README.md

-# Hello!
-I'm so glad you're here!
+# Hello!🤗 I'm so glad you're here!

 - It is very difficult to learn something new for yourself.
 - It's both scary and exciting to discover new
-- I hope you have fun
+- I hope you have fun🙏

 ---